 How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

-The Unmountable Boot Volume is a BSOD error that occurs when the boot volume is not accessible for the system.
-One of the main reasons that bring this Blue screen is a corrupted Master Boot Record (MBR).
-It is the first sector in the drive that provides information for system boot.
-If it gets corrupted, the system won’t boot, which will result in this error message.
+The Unmountable Boot Volume is a BSOD error that occurs when the boot volume is inaccessible for the system.
+One of the main reasons for this blue screen is a corrupted Master Boot Record (MBR).
+It is the first sector in the drive that provides information for system booting.
+If it becomes corrupted, the system won’t boot, which will result in this error message.

-Note: Don’t skip any of the following methods because there are various different causes of this BSOD error.
+Note: Do not skip any of the following methods, because there are various causes of this BSOD error.

-The first and basic solution is to use startup repair, which fixes certain problems and system files that are damaged or corrupted, preventing Windows from booting properly.
-To use a startup repair, you need to access the recovery options.
-To do so, follow the steps.
+The first and basic solution is to use Startup Repair, which fixes specific problems and repairs damaged or corrupted system files, preventing Windows from booting properly.
+To use Startup Repair, you need to access the recovery options.
+To do so, follow these steps:

-1. Turn off your system if it’s on.
+1. Turn off your system if it is on.

-3. Once the automatic repair fails to repair your Windows, it will show Shutdown and Advanced options.
-Click Advanced options to get into recovery options.
+3. Once the automatic repair fails to fix your Windows, it will display Shutdown and Advanced options.
+Click on Advanced options to access the recovery options.

 If you still can’t access the Windows recovery environment, turn off your computer by holding the power button, then turn it back on.
 Repeat this process three times to get the startup repair.
 Now follow step 3 to get into recovery options.